atirek-couture/CaiML-User_Guide/README.md

 # User Guide
 Code Snippets are available in Jupyter for all the code blocks mentioned below.
+Snippets can be easily dragged-and-dropped for usage.
 ## Datasets

 ### Creating datasets